pmckelvy1/PartyTetris/README.md

 PartyTetris is a an exciting take on the classic arcade game, built using HTML, CSS, and Javascript with jQueryLite.

-[jQueryLite](../../../jQueryLite) is a custom implementation of the jQuery library.
+[jQueryLite](../../../jQueryLite) is a light-weight DOM manipulation library that I wrote.

 ## <a href='http://pmckelvy1.github.io/PartyTetris/'>Play now!</a>